 2. If the unclaimed or abandoned prescription drug is not a controlled substance as defined under Minnesota Statutes section 152.01, subdivision 4, or is an over-the-counter medication, the charter school will either designate an individual who shall be responsible for transporting the drug or medication to a designated drop-off box or collection site or request that a law enforcement agency transport the drug or medication to a drop-off box or collection site on behalf of the charter school.

-3. If the unclaimed or abandoned prescription drug is a controlled substance as defined in Minnesota Statutes section 152.01, subdivision 4, the charter school or school personnel is prohibited from transporting the prescription drug to a drop-off box or collection site for prescription drugs identified under this paragraph.
+3. If the unclaimed or abandoned prescription drug is a controlled substance as defined in Minnesota Statutes, section 152.01, subdivision 4, the charter school or school personnel is prohibited from transporting the prescription drug to a drop-off box or collection site for prescription drugs identified under this paragraph.
 The charter school must request that a law enforcement agency transport the prescription drug or medication to a collection bin that complies with Drug Enforcement Agency regulations, or if a site is not available, under the agency’s procedure for transporting drugs.

+IV.
+ACCESS TO SPACE FOR MENTAL HEALTH CARE THROUGH TELEHEALTH

+A. Beginning October 1, 2024, to the extent space is available, the school must provide an enrolled secondary school student with access during regular school hours, and to the extent staff is available, before or after the school day on days when students receive instruction at school, to space at the school site that a student may use to receive mental health care through telehealth from a student's licensed mental health provider.
+A secondary school must develop a plan with procedures to receive requests for access to the space.

+B. The space must provide a student privacy to receive mental health care.

+C. A student may use a school-issued device to receive mental health care through telehealth if such use is consistent with the school policy governing acceptable use of the school-issued device.

+D. A school may require a student requesting access to space under this section to submit to the school a signed and dated consent from the student's parent or guardian, or from the student if the student is age 16 or older, authorizing the student's licensed mental health provider to release information from the student's health record that is requested by the school to confirm the student is currently receiving mental health care from the provider.
+Such a consent is valid for the school year in which it is submitted.

+[NOTE: The Minnesota legislature enacted Article IV in the spring 2024.]

 Legal References: Minn.
 Stat. § 13.32 (Educational Data)

 Minn.
-Stat. § 121A.21 (Hiring of Health Personnel)
+Stat. § 121A.21 (School Health Services)

+Minn.
+Stat. § 121A.216 (Access to Space for Mental Health Care through Telehealth)

 Minn.
 Stat. § 121A.22 (Administration of Drugs and Medicine)